Ten mules, one rule: ginger beer, citrus, ice, copper mug.

 The Kentucky Mule

 Bourbon in place of vodka.
-Why you are pouring this tonight Bourbon in place of vodka.
-The bourbon’s caramel and vanilla pick up the ginger beer’s heat and…
+Why you are pouring this tonight The Kentucky Mule is the bourbon mule.
+Bourbon, lime, cold ginger beer, copper mug, slap-mint sprig.
+The…

 Read the recipe →